AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 The Referrer Filtering process can be described as follows:

-1. The forms server checks the HTTP method used for invocation:
+1. The Forms Server checks the HTTP method used for invocation:

-    1. If it is POST, the forms server performs the Referrer header check.
+    1. If it is POST, the Forms Server performs the Referrer header check.
-    1. If it is GET, the forms server bypasses the Referrer check, unless *CSRF_CHECK_GETS* is set to true, in which case it performs the Referrer header check. *CSRF_CHECK_GETS* is specified in the *web.xml* file for your application.
+    1. If it is GET, the Forms Server bypasses the Referrer check, unless *CSRF_CHECK_GETS* is set to true, in which case it performs the Referrer header check. *CSRF_CHECK_GETS* is specified in the *web.xml* file for your application.

-1. The forms server checks whether the requested URI exists in allowlist:
+1. The Forms Server checks whether the requested URI exists in allowlist:

     1. If the URI is allowlisted, the server accepts the request.
     1. If the requested URI is not allowlisted, the server retrieves the Referrer of the request.